 We will discuss the transition from chronic kidney disease to kidney failure.
 The diet changes as chronic kidney disease develops and progresses to kidney failure.
 The discussion on dialysis is meant to provide a background on these treatment modalities and how the diet differs so you can educate patients about them as they progress to kidney failure.

 Suggested Learning Need Codes: 5340, 5000, 2020, 5410

 Performance Indicators: 4.2.6, 9.4.4, 10.1.3

 - Identify the four treatment options for kidney failure.

-  - Differentiate between the diet requirements for hemodialysis, peritoneal dialysis and kidney transplantation.
+- Differentiate between the diet recommendations for hemodialysis and peritoneal dialysis.

 The Certificate of Training program consists of five separate modules that build on each other.
-To receive the certificate associated with this training, all five modules and related tests must first be completed and a subsequent final post test exam in Module 5 must be passed with a minimum of an 80% in order to receive the Certificate of Training.
+To receive the certificate associated with this training, all modules and related tests must first be completed and a subsequent final post test exam after the final module must be passed with a minimum of an 80%.
 The Certificate of Training can then be downloaded and printed from the site.